Frequently Asked Questions

 What is the difference between a Single User License and a Studio License?

 A Single User License allows you to use the purchased product for or as a single individual for whom the material is purchased, regardless of whether the purchase was made by a teacher or by the end user of the material.
-Any reproduction or redistribution of materials with a Single User License is prohibited.
+Any reproduction or redistribution of materials with a Single User License, for any reason, is prohibited.

 A Studio License allows you as an individual teacher to use the purchased material with any number of your own students taught in real time over the years.
-The material may not be shared with any other teacher, non-student individual, or group.
+The material may not be shared with any other teacher, non-student individual, or group, for any reason.

 For more details on these licenses, please visit our License Policy page.